linebender/druid/druid/examples/readme.md

 ```
 Very similar to [layout](##Layout) but it splits the screen into 2 segments

+## Value Formatting

+To run this example, make sure you are in `druid/examples/value_formatting`
+And then run `cargo run`

+Druid doesnt have numeric specific texboxes, instead you have to parse the input as if it were a numeric value.
+This example shows you how to parse, and validate text input.

-## Parse
+## Split
 ```
-cargo run --example parse
+cargo run --example split_demo
 ```

-Druid doesnt have numeric specific texboxes, instead you have to parse the input as if it were a numeric value.
+The split widget allows you to put multiple widgets next, or on top of each other.
+This also allows the user to resize them.

 ## Scroll
 ```